SubhiNajjar/Direct-Link/README.md

 This is an Asp.net framework 4.7.2 with Umbraco.
 I created a new site with Umbraco, and everyone seems to be talking about WordPress, a blogging platform, which makes me think this is the best option.
-This project helps to find gaming system requirements, ( A blogging platform).[Example](https://gamesystemrequirements.com/).
+This project helps to find gaming system requirements, ( A blogging platform).
+[Example](https://gamesystemrequirements.com/).

 #### Home Page
 ![Home-Page](Screenshots/HomePage.png)